casbin/casbin-cpp/pycasbin/README.md

 Rest of the method's name is on par with `casbin-cpp`.

+### Benchmark

+Pycasbin use `pytest` for benchmark.

+Install `pytest` and `pycasbin` in your local machine, then run the benchmark by `python3 -m pytest --benchmark-verbose --benchmark-columns=mean,stddev,iqr,ops,rounds casbin-cpp/pycasbin/benchmarks/benchmark_model.py`.

 #### Summary

 This sums up the basic usage of `pycasbin` module: